Standing for federal elections

 Candidates must be nominated by 100 electors or be endorsed by a political party, in addition to paying a deposit of $1000 to contest a House of Representatives seat and $2000 to contest a Senate seat.
 Deposits are returned to candidates who get more than four per cent of the first preference vote.

 Nomination and deposit requirements limit access to election contests in an attempt to discourage frivolous candidates, and to try to reduce the length and complexity of ballot papers so as to minimise the possibility of voter confusion and mistakes.
-In 2013, 529 candidates nominated for the Senate.
-A further 1188 candidates nominated for the House of Representatives – an average of eight candidates in each seat.
+In 2016, 631 candidates nominated for the Senate.
+A further 994 candidates nominated for the House of Representatives – an average of 6.6 candidates per seat.

 Standing for state and territory elections